husayt/josediazgonzalez.com/_posts/2009-11-26-rails-style-error-messages-in-cakephp.markdown

 Anywho, I built an ErrorsHelper months ago that kind of did this in a backwards fashion.
 It wasn't very automatic though.
 Had to echo the buggers manually where I needed it, and it also was kinda weird (as in I used it to list flash messages as well... but thats another story).

-So today I was building out [Marcy Avenue](http://github.com/josegonzalez/marcyavenue) out a bit, noticed I was at a point where I might want to handle, oh, idk, the error messages, and decided to clean up that piece of my ResourceHelper.
+So while I was building out a [now defunct cms](http://github.com/josegonzalez/marcyavenue), noticed I was at a point where I might want to handle, oh, idk, the error messages, and decided to clean up that piece of my ResourceHelper.
 It was going well, and I realize that others might want to use it someday, so I have packaged it up a bit.

 Usage is quite simple.
 Simply add the helper to the controller you need it to be in.
 In my example, I will attach it to the AppController (I also included the way to add it in one place specifically, such as the Controller::beforeRender() callback):